tguild/vehicle_signal_specification/docs-gen/content/rule_set/data_entry/data_units.md

 ```

-The VSS list of quantitiess for the standard catalog exists in [quantities.yaml](https://github.com/COVESA/vehicle_signal_specification/blob/master/spec/quantities.yaml).
+The VSS list of quantities for the standard catalog exists in [quantities.yaml](https://github.com/COVESA/vehicle_signal_specification/blob/master/spec/quantities.yaml).

+### Addition of new Quantities to VSS standard catalog

+The [list of quantities](https://github.com/COVESA/vehicle_signal_specification/blob/master/spec/quantities.yaml) in VSS standard catalog
+is not static.
+New quantities can be added if needed for units in the VSS standard catalog, or if the VSS-project considers that
+the quantity might be useful for custom units.
+If you would like to propose a new quantity to be added to the list
+please create a pull request.

+If the quantity is needed for a new unit in the VSS standard catalog you can propose the new quantity and the new unit
+in the same Pull Request.

 ## Defining custom units

 It is possible to define custom units in a unit file.
 Assume for instance you want to have a signal showing remaining range in [furlong](https://en.wikipedia.org/wiki/Furlong).
 Then you could add an additional unit `furlong`.
 No need to specify `unit` or `symbol` as they equals the default (i.e. "furlong").
-As this is unit not commonly used and not described in any standards, it might be relevant to describe how it can be converted to other units.
+As this unit is not commonly used and not described in any standards, it might be relevant to describe how it can be converted to other units.
 That is however only informative, as it a custom unit a downstream implementation supporting unit conversion may not support automatic conversion
 of furlong to other units.

 ```
 units: